dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 The `runShadow` does three things: it compiles our source code, packages our application on an executable fat/über `jar` file, and then executes this `jar`.
 The second one, `shadowJar`, is pretty similar but it does not execute the application.
 It simply prepares our application to be distributed.
 That is, it create the executable `jar` file.
 The last command included in the code snippet above shows how to execute the fat/über `jar` without Gradle.
 Yes, after packaging the application, we don't need Gradle anymore.

-Let's run the application now, through one of the options explained above, and issue a `GET` HTTP request to the endpoint created in the `HelloWorldController` class:
+Let's run the application now and issue a `GET` HTTP request to the endpoint created in the `HelloWorldController` class:

 ```bash
 # run the application